nicamedrano-cascadeo/happy-meal-vpn-vpc-automation/README.md

-# VPN and VPC Automated Creation
+# AWS VPN and VPC Automated Creation
 These templates build the following AWS resources:
 - VPC
 - Subnets